Eared poorwill: Distribution and habitat

 The eared poorwill is found for most of the length of western Mexico.
 N. m. mcleodii is found from Chihuahua and Sonora south to Jalisco and Colima.
 N. m. rayi is found in Guerrero and Oaxaca.
 (All of the records in the last state are between February and May, indicating some seasonal movement.)
 They mainly inhabit open pine/oak or oak woodland in semi-arid mountainous terrain.
 They can also be found in wooded gulleys, hillsides below cloudforest, and overgrown fields.
 In elevation the species ranges mostly from 600 to 2000 m but has been recorded up to 2500 m.

 Behavior

 Feeding

 The eared poorwill forages for insects by sallying from trees or the ground.
 Beetles and moths appear to form the bulk of its diet.

 Breeding

 The eared poorwill apparently breeds between April and June.
 The clutch of two eggs is laid directly on the ground and both sexes incubate them.

 Vocalization

 The male eared poorwill's song is "a loud, abrupt 'peeyo' or 'peejo' that ends emphatically", and is given at night from a perch or the ground.
 It also makes "a descending, wavering 'teu-uu-uu'."
 Calls include "gwik", "wuik", and "chuck" notes.

 Status

 The IUCN originally assessed the eared poorwill as Near Threatened but since 2004 has rated it as being of Least Concern.
-It has a large range and population, though the latter is though to be decreasing.
+It has a large range and population, though the latter is thought to be decreasing.
 No immediate threats have been identified.